DevExpress/aspnet-documentmanagement-bestpractices/Database.md

 The *ParentItem* field refers to the current item's parent folder (for folders and files both).
 The root folder does not have the parent folder; its *ParentItem* field returns **null**.
 The *IsFolder* bool field indicates whether the current item is a folder or a file.

-The file's content is stored in the *Content* field that is represented by the *DocumentBinaryContentItems* model.
+The file's content is stored in a separate table. *Content* field is the link that is represented by the *DocumentBinaryContentItems* model.

 ```csharp
 public class DocumentBinaryContentItem {